SON nabs importer over expired household consumables - Nigeria Today

 SON nabs importer over expired household consumables

-The fake products, which the importer has been arrested, were household consumables imported by the same company accused of tampering with products’ expiry dates and labels two months ago.
+Products found in the premises included household consumables imported by Julf Ventures Limited.
+The discovery is coming two months after another twin three storey building belonging to the same company was discovered stocked with expired products, tampered labels with distorted expiry dates, Aboloma who was represented by director of compliance, SON, Bede Obayi, said.

-SON’s Director-General, Osita Aboloma, who was represented by the Director of Inspectorate and Compliance, Bede Obayi, said most of the substandard products that had left the warehouse will be traced and recalled.
+Obayi said substantial quantity of the substandard products had already left the warehouse, promising that his agency would track them.

-He said: “We acted on the intelligence report received from well-meaning Nigerians and a tip-off courtesy of the Nigeria Police Force.
-You can see the volume of expired products here and imagine the implication for our society in terms of health issues.”
+“We acted on the intelligence received from well meaning Nigerians.
+You can see the volume of expired products here and imagine the implication for our society in terms of health issues.
+When somebody buys expired cream which active ingredient has expired, that may cause negative reactions on the skin.

+“We wish to assure Nigerians that we would carry out investigation on the products that have left the warehouse to different destinations all over the country with a view to withdrawing them from circulation.

+“Today, we were able to discover two other warehouses belonging to the same company based on a tip off by the Nigeria Police Force (NPF) to clampdown on the importer,” he said.

-Aboloma described as disheartening cases of importers who specialise in importing bad goods and sell same to innocent Nigerians.
+The SON described as disheartening for an importer to specialise in importing almost expired goods with the aim of dubiously extending the shelf life and sell to innocent Nigerians.
+Such products, according to the SON, have negative health and economic implications.

+“What we are seeing here today are various products littering the whole warehouses with poor storage conditions and the products are all either expired or almost expiring,” he said.

-He commended the Lagos State government for its prompt response in sealing up the entire building to prevent the products from circulation, adding that SON would conduct due diligence on the ones recently discovered.
+He commended the Lagos State government for its prompt response in sealing up the entire building housing the initial discovery some months ago to prevent the products from further circulation, adding that SON would conduct due diligence on the ones recently discovered.

+“This shows that this man is bent on continually doing the wrong thing.
+For him not to have declared other warehouses before now, clearly shows it is an act of criminality, in our opinion”.

+He is tampering with the expiry dates and selling already expired products to unsuspecting Nigerian consumers”, he said, adding that more worrisome was the fact that the products were very high security risk products.

+“ We have arrested him and handed him over to the police for further investigation and prosecution in line with the SON act,” he added.

-The Director, Investigation and Enforcement, National Agency for Food and Drug Administration and Control, NAFDAC, Mr. Kingsley Ejiofor, expressed worry that substandard products continue to find their way through porous borders.
+The director, Investigation and Enforcement, National Agency for Food and Drug Administration and Control (NAFDAC), Kingsley Ejiofor, expressed worry that substandard products continue to find their way through porous borders, condemning this nefarious and illicit trade by unscrupulous Nigerian importers.

-The post SON nabs importer over expired household consumables appeared first on Vanguard News.
+The post SON nabs importer over expired household consumables appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share